telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 ---
 title: Appearance
-page_title: Appearance | Kendo UI Grid Widget
+page_title: Appearance | Kendo UI Grid
 description: "Learn how to control the layout and appearance of the Kendo UI Grid widget."
 slug: appearance_kendoui_grid_widget
 position: 5